 NOTE: I realize that there are underlying medical pathologies that can cause severe PMS, please see your doctor before minimizing your symptoms to ensure nothing more serious is the cause.
 ALSO, I realize there is a time and a place for antidepressants and mental health should not be taken lightly.
 I see women everyday with anxiety/depression/suicidality so I empathize deeply.
 I’m simply saying these medications can be inappropriately prescribed as a band aid rather than a solution.

-PMS is not a deficiency but rather an imbalanced ratio of progesterone to estrogen.
+PMS is not a deficiency.
+PMS seems to be correlated increased reproductive hormones.
 Studies show higher levels of estrogen in women who experience PMS.
 So why does this imbalance occur?

 Most of the time, it all circles back to the four key areas I talk about over and over – nutrition, sleep, exercise and stress.